suites-dev/suites/packages/testbeds/sinon/README.md

 discusses the idea of creating "solitary" unit tests, which focus on testing a single unit of code in isolation, independent of its dependencies.

-https://martinfowler.com/bliki/UnitTest.html
+To learn more about unit tests, we encourage you to read Martin Fowler's blog post: https://martinfowler.com/bliki/UnitTest.html

 ## :scroll: License